mikey242/kudos-donations/readme.txt

 == Changelog ==

+= 4.0.7 =
+* Fix bug where message tab is shown even when disabled

 = 4.0.6 =
 * Improve vendor ready detection in admin (now uses same logic as front-end)
 * Fix 'undefined' error when only adding a live Mollie key